Rip current alert in effect Monday

+12:15 p.m. update: The statement has now been dropped.
+A moderate risk of rip currents is in place.

-A Riip Current Statement for hazardous waters will be in effect on Monday.
+A Rip Current Statement for hazardous waters will be in effect on Monday.

 A heat wave that drives you to the shore, warm water temperature that draws you to the surf …